ShKAS machine gun

 The ShKAS (Shpitalny-Komaritski Aviatsionny Skorostrelny, Shpitalny-Komaritski rapid fire for aircraft; Russian: ШКАС - Шпитального-Комарицкого Авиационный Скорострельный) is a 7.62 mm calibre machine gun widely used by Soviet aircraft in the 1930s and during World War II.
-The ShKAS had the highest rate of fire of any aircraft machine gun in general service during WWII.
+The ShKAS had the highest rate of fire of any aircraft machine gun in general service during WWII, around 1800 RPM.
 It was designed by Boris Shpitalniy and Irinarkh Komaritsky and entered production in 1934.
 ShKAS was used in the majority of Soviet fighters and bombers and served as the basis for the ShVAK cannon.

 Description

 ShKAS is a gas-operated aircraft machine gun; it has a single chamber in which the pin strikes the primer.

 A key element of the ShKAS' high rate of fire is the revolving drum (feed cage) that holds ten rounds and provides a very smooth, progressive removal of the cartridges from their disintegrating link belt.

 The bolt locking action is Browning-style, i.e. slightly tilted wedge bolt.

 The bolt action mechanism is the "gas piston in a tube - rod - bolt frame", rather similar to Kalashnikov's assault rifle.

 The main difference with AK is that, with AK, the whole assembly of piston-rod-bolt frame is a single large and heavy part.
 And, with ShKAS, it is split to several parts - the piston, the rod and the bolt frame, with a "personal" recoil spring for each of them (the weapon has a lot of springs in it).

 This provided for the lightweight recoiling portion of the gun, which weighs only 921 grams (2.07 lb).

 Diagram of the ShKAS feed system operation.

 A declassified US analysis of the feed system, based on models captured during the Korean War, reads:

 An interesting departure was made from the heretofore orthodox practice of feeding ammunition to a gun of this caliber.
 The feed, somewhat resembling a grooved revolver cylinder, is an integral part of the gun, and the cartridges remain axial throughout the entire operation.

 The cylindrical feed cage is rotated by an arm that engages a slot in the gas piston.
 A helical groove in the drum arrangement withdraws the cartridges from the metal disintegrating link belt as it moves through the feedway by engaging their rims and gradually camming the cartridges rearward.
 The freed cartridges are then presented at the bottom of the receiver for chambering by final rotation.